 A graduate of University of Ulster, Caóilfíonn Murphy O’Hanlon’s original training was in Photography which led her to capture the landscape around her and created an addiction to light, form and colour.
 Subsequent study of Millinery, under numerous international tutors, encouraged an exploration of evolving textiles and new materials, merging traditional skills with modernity.
 Her textile work is a quirky organic fusion of natural fibres, found objects and upcycled fabrics.

 Caóilfíonn creates wearable art pieces in nuno felt, wall hangings and sculptural felt.
 More recently she has been working within Community Arts teaching textile workshops.
 Her textile art has been shipped to Europe, Canada, America and Australia, a visual reminder of a special place…home.
-As well as her home studio you can also find Caoilfionn at her studio in Bridge Street Studios, she is also a founding member or the ROGHA arts collective and Feltmakers Ireland.
+As well as her home studio you can also find Caoilfionn at her studio in Bridge Street Studios, she is also a founding member of the ROGHA arts collective based in the Ring Of Gullion and a member of Feltmakers Ireland and the Design Crafts Council Of Ireland.

 My adoration of Wool